-Looking for an easy and low fodmap bee hoon goreng recipe?
-Well, look no further because we’ve got you covered.
+Looking for an easy and low FODMAP bee hoon goreng recipe?
+Well, look no further because we’ve got you covered with this stir fried bee hoon.
 For those of you wondering what bee hoon goreng is, it’s essentially a vegetable stir fry with noodles.
-It isn’t always vegetarian or low fodmap but that’s where we come in.
+It isn’t always vegetarian or low FODMAP but that’s where we come in.

 In this post, we’ll not only show you how to make bee hoon goreng but we’ll also cover a few key points about this dish like: